OfficialBoomi/azure-kubernetes-molecule-quickstart/README.md

 `az extension update -n aks-preview`

 ## Step 2: Register the AKS-IngressApplicationGatewayAddon feature
-To run the following commands login to azure portal and open cloud shell or you can use https://shell.azure.com/ if you are already logged in to azure portal.

 `az feature register --name AKS-IngressApplicationGatewayAddon --namespace Microsoft.ContainerService`

 Enter the following command to verify that the Azure Resource Feature has been registered.(Check registrationState parameter value is showing "Registered" in the result).

 `az feature show --name AKS-IngressApplicationGatewayAddon --namespace Microsoft.ContainerService`